RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Took Fernando considerations into account
       - raised in an Aboriginal community with alcohol abuse and violence
       - Fernando was intoxicated at the time
-      - If raised in a community like this, the offender’s moral culpability is likely less than those whose formative years were better
+      - If raised in a community like this, the offender's moral culpability is likely less than those whose formative years were better
     - Courts are waiting for legislative to fix natives incarcerated
     - Wood J proposed that being unfamilkiar with European ways would make a lengthy term particularly burdensome
-    - the appellant’s submission that courts should take judicial notice of the systemic background of deprivation of Aboriginal offenders cannot be accepted
+    - the appellant's submission that courts should take judicial notice of the systemic background of deprivation of Aboriginal offenders cannot be accepted
-  - Director’s issues
+  - Director's issues
-    - ‘Ground 1: failed to determine the degree of the offence.
+    - 'Ground 1: failed to determine the degree of the offence.
     - Ground 2: failed to acknowledge the victim as a serving prison officer performing his duties.
-    - Ground 3: Judge weighed the facts of the case too leniently.’
+    - Ground 3: Judge weighed the facts of the case too leniently.'
       - The appellant argued that the three additional grounds were just details of the main issue of manifest inadequacy.
       - The Director didn't argue otherwise but said that the errors found were like manifest inadequacy.
       - The problem is that the Court of Criminal Appeal either found manifest inadequacy or not.